JuliCSD/D7042E/test_eventhandler/README.md

-# Car Demo With Events (Java Spring-Boot)
+# Sensor Demo With Events (Java Spring-Boot)
 ##### The project provides Arrowhead Application demo implementation developed from [application-skeleton project](https://github.com/arrowhead-f/client-skeleton-java-spring)

 ## Overview
-The goal of the original Car Demo project is to simply demonstrate how a consumer could orchestrate for service and consume it afterward.
+The goal of the original Sensor Demo project is to simply demonstrate how a consumer could orchestrate for service and consume it afterward.

 The goal of the Events addition is to simply demonstrate how would a consumer subscribe to events and receive events, and how would a producer publish events.